tscott-00/phogroup.github.io/cdse/randomized_approaches.md

 #### Randomized Inverse Problems
 We have developed a unified framework under which we can study and understand randomized approaches to solving inverse problems.
-We show that this various randomized approached to solving inverse problems can be viewed as special cases of this more general framework.
+We show that this various randomized approach to solving inverse problems can be viewed as special cases of this more general framework.
 In particular, we prove asymptotic convergence results for a broad class of randomizations using stochastic optimization theory.
 With some assumptions that are verified to hold,